bjanderson70/sf-cross-cutting-concerns/README.md

 ## Running the tests

-The unit tests have a minimum of 90% code coverage.
+The unit tests have a minimum of 95% code coverage.
 Tests can be invoked from favortite case tool.
-In Salesforce Org, navigate to **Setup->Apex Classes** and run all tests
+In Salesforce Org, navigate to **Setup->Apex Classes** and run all tests.
+There are test suite(s) prefixed with **accc_**

 ### And coding style tests